freenas/freenas-docs/userguide/sharing.rst

    Configuring Time Machine on Mac OS X Lion

+Click :guilabel:`Select Disk...` in the right panel to find the %brand% system with the share.
+Highlight the share and click :guilabel:`Use Backup Disk`.
+A connection dialog prompts to log in to the %brand% system.

 If :literal:`Time Machine could not complete the backup.
 The backup disk image could not be created (error 45)` is shown when backing up to the